NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Extinction Curse/Xulgath Spinesnapper.md

 abilities_mid:
   - name: ""
   - name: "Stench"
     desc: " (aura,olfactory) 30 feet.
 A creature entering the aura must attempt a DC 21 Fortitude check save.
-On a failure, the creature is [[Conditions/Sickened 1|Sickened 1]], and on a critical failure, the creature also takes a -5-foot status penalty to its Speeds for 1 round.
+On a failure, the creature is [[Conditions/Sickened|Sickened 1]], and on a critical failure, the creature also takes a -5-foot status penalty to its Speeds for 1 round.
 While within the aura, the creature takes a -2 circumstance penalty to saves to recover from the sickened condition.
-A creature that succeeds at its save is temporarily immune to all xulgaths' stench for 1 minute.\n[[Bestiary Effects/Effect_ Xulgath Stench|Effect: Xulgath Stench]]"
+A creature that succeeds at its save is temporarily immune to all xulgaths' stench for 1 minute.\n\n[[Bestiary Effects/Effect_ Xulgath Stench|Effect: Xulgath Stench]]"

 attacks:
   - name: ""